Modernizing Porter’s Site Navigation

 Wireframing

-I began by laying out the dropdown menus by grouping pages based on the information architecture I had decided on.
-Once the menu items were laid out, I was able to make adjustments to further improve the organization:
+I began by laying out the dropdown menus by grouping pages according to similar themes and ordering them based on hierarchy of importance.
+Once the page links were laid out, I was able to make adjustments to further improve the organization and readability:

 User Testing

-I performed some user testing of the wireframes, which produced useful feedback that told me I was on the right track.
+I performed some user testing of these early wireframes, which produced useful feedback that told me I was on the right track.

 Use of icons